NanXin2026/RGBD2VR/README.md

 This project demonstrates how RGB-D sensing and computer vision can be combined with VR rendering to create immersive 3D experiences.

 [![Demo Video](Doc_Img/Bear_CnD_1.png)](https://www.youtube.com/watch?v=OR_osRkdaBU)
+Click the image above to watch the demo video.
 ---

 # Introduction